Waxwings, Cherry Blossoms, and Bamboo

 Waxwings, Cherry Blossoms, and Bamboo is a 17th century painting / scroll painting by Kiyohara Yukinobu.
-It is in the collection of the Metropolitan Museum of Art.
+It is in the collection of the Metropolitan Museum of Art, in New York.

 Description and interpretation

 This Edo period (1615–1868) hanging scroll painting depicts bird, flower, Bamboo, cherry blossom.
 Waxwings were a symbol of marital harmony and familial prosperity.
 The full bloom of the cherry tree indicates late spring.